MCLD/greatreadingadventure/docs/technical/appsettings.md

 - `SqlServer` - A SQL Server connection string
 - `SQLite` - SQLite connection information (typically the path to the SQLite database file)
 - `SqlServerSessions` - *optional* - A SQL Server connection string for [storing session data in a SQL Server database](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-1.1&tabs=aspnetcore1x#working-with-session-state) (necessary for multiple Web servers answering requests for the same site)
+- `SqlServerSerilog` - *optional* - A SQL Server connection string used for [storing SQL Server application logs](https://github.com/serilog/serilog-sinks-mssqlserver); the user should have database owner access (at least initially) so that it can create the proper table for logging

 ## General settings